lets-blade/lets-blade.github.io/source/docs/configuration.md

 # Configure the log level
 # Log level options ("trace", "debug", "info", "warn", or "error").
 # If you do not configure the default is "info".
-# com.blade.logger.defaultLogLevel=info
+# com.blade.logger.rootLevel=info

 # Configure the log level of a package or class
 # com.blade.logger.xxxxx=
 # com.blade.logger.org.sql2o.Query=debug

 # Display date and time
-# com.blade.logger.showDateTime=false
+# com.blade.logger.showDate=false

 # Date formatting
-# com.blade.logger.dateTimeFormat=yyyy-MM-dd HH:mm:ss:SSS Z
+# com.blade.logger.datePattern=yyyy-MM-dd HH:mm:ss:SSS Z

 # Show thread name
-# com.blade.logger.showThreadName=true
+# com.blade.logger.showThread=true

 # Set to true if you want to include the Logger instance name in the output message.
 # Default is true